Gonichthys venetus

 Gonichthys venetus is a species of ray-finned fish within the family Myctophidae.
 The species is found distributed in the southeastern Pacific Ocean off New Caledonia, French Polynesia to the Galápagos Islands, and central Chile.
-It lives at depths up to 1,310 meters, however most populations are found shallower than 1,000 meters.
-Adults reach up to 4 centimeters in lengths.
+It lives at depths up to 1310 m, however most populations are found shallower than 1000 m.
+Adults reach up to 4 cm in lengths.

 The species has been assessed as 'Least concern' by the IUCN Red List as it has a large distribution with no known major threats.